-A continued weakening of the economy could reduce the demand for electricity and impair the financial stability of some of PGE 's customers, which could affect the Company 's results of operations.
+Economic conditions that result in reduced demand for electricity and impair the financial stability of some of PGE's customers, could affect the Company's results of operations.

-The weak economy in Oregon over the past several years has resulted in reduced demand for electricity, which could continue.
-Further reduction in demand could affect the Company's results of operations and cash flows.
-The weak economy could also result in an increased level of uncollectable customer accounts.
-Additionally, the Company's vendors and service providers could experience cash flow problems and be unable to perform under existing or future contracts.
+Unfavorable economic conditions in Oregon may result in reduced demand for electricity.
+Such reductions in demand could adversely affect the Company's results of operations and cash flows.
+Economic conditions could also result in an increased level of uncollectable customer accounts and cause the Company's vendors and service providers to experience cash flow problems and be unable to perform under existing or future contracts.